-Based on the City's ratio of 3.25 residents per unit, the proposed project would house approximately 91 residents.
+Based on the City's ratio of 3.25 residents per unit, the proposed would house approximately 98 residents.
 The General Plan identifies a performance ratio which is 1.2 to 1.5 police officers per 1,000 individuals.

-The proposed project would be required to participate in a Community Facilities District or other funding mechanism deemed acceptable by the City pertaining to police services.
+In order to reduce the proposed project's potential impact to police services, the proposed project would be required to participate in a Community Facilities District or other funding mechanism deemed acceptable by the City pertaining to police services.
 The City would require that the financing mechanism be established prior to the issuance of a building permit for the proposed project.
-In addition, the project is required to pay the Police Facilities fee, a Development Impact Fee, at the time of building permit application.
+The applicant would be required to establish the Community Facilities District or pay the City's costs to establish such mechanism.
+Therefore, through the establishment of such mechanism the proposed project would not result in the need to expand police facilities.
+Impacts would be less than significant.